thill-lang/occ2abs_zh/README.md

 • abstract

-Follow best practices (bothin your chosen programming language and SPARQL)
+Follow best practices (both in your chosen programming language and SPARQL)